-The district has elected to self-certify a threshold up to \$49,999 in accordance with Texas law (TEC 44.031).
+The district has elected to self-certify a threshold up to \$49,999 in accordance with Texas law (TEC 44.031) for all funds, including the Child Nutrition Fund.
 The Superintendent shall complete the Self-Certification of Increased Micro-purchase threshold Form (Rogers, Morris & Grover 2021) on an annual basis at least 30 days prior to the start of each fiscal year.
 A copy of the form is included in the Exhibit Section.